 Propulsion: three propellers 12,000 shp

 Armament: three 3-inch/50 caliber guns, one quad 1.1-inch/75 caliber gun, eight 20mm guns, one triple 21-inch torpedos, one anti-submarine mortar, eight depth charge projectors

 History of the USS Darby (DE-218)

-In 1958, from January to April, the Darby made ports call at Trinidad and at Rio de Janeiro as part of its deployment off Ascension Island during which it was tasked with missile tracking missions.
+In 1958, from January to April, the Darby made port calls at Trinidad and Rio de Janeiro as part of its deployment off Ascension Island, during which it was tasked with missile tracking missions.
 In February 1959, the ship was a part of the training operations taking place at the Naval Reserve off Baltimore.
 During these missions, which lasted until 1962, the Darby had the opportunity to make a port visit to Puerto Rico.
 On 19 March 1960, the ship crashed into a Swedish merchant vessel in the area of Chesapeake Bay.
-As a result of the collision, 13 servicemen were wounded and two died.
+As a result of the collision, 13 servicemen were wounded, and two died.